zmike/zmike.github.io/_posts/2023-02-08-separable.md

 The problem, of course, is that these paths were never taken.
 Who could have guessed: there were bugs.

-These bugs are now fixed, however, and so there should be **no more stuttering ever with zink**.
+These bugs are [now fixed](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21169), however, and so there should be **no more mid-frame stuttering ever with zink**.

 Period.